fluid-checkout/fluid-checkout/readme.txt

 * Fixed: Compatibility with plugin WooCommerce PayPal Payments.
 Change context to classic Checkout form so scripts work properly with Fluid Checkout.
 * Fixed: Checkout user data emptied when customer resets password with the WooCommerce password reset tool.
 * Fixed: Spacing for elements above the order summary section.
-* Fixed: Coupon code messages location when coupons are applied within the order summary section.
+* Fixed: Coupon code messages location when being applied from certain sections.

 = 4.0.3 - 2025-03-17 =